Be Wary of Multiple Sclerosis "Cures"

 MS's extreme variability makes it a perfect disease for quacks.
 The only way to know whether a treatment is effective is to follow many patients for years to see whether those who receive the treatment do better than those who do not.
 Quacks don't bother with this kind of testing, however.
 They simply claim credit whenever anyone who consults them improves.
 And since the majority of attacks are followed by complete or partial recovery, persuasive quacks can acquire patients who swear by whatever they recommend.

-The Therapeutic Claims Committee of the International Federation of Multiple Sclerosis Societies has analyzed more than a hundred alleged treatments and published the results in a book called Therapeutic Claims in Multiple Sclerosis, which is revised every few years .
-Each analysis includes a description of the method, the proponents' rationale, a scientific evaluation, estimate of risks and/or costs, and the authors' conclusion.
-The methods are then classified according to plausibility, extent of study, risk, and cost.
+The Therapeutic Claims Committee of the International Federation of Multiple Sclerosis Societies analyzed more than a hundred alleged treatments and published the results in a book called Therapeutic Claims in Multiple Sclerosis, which underwent four editions between and 1982 and 1996.
+The book was updated and published again in 2001 and 2006 as Multiple Sclerosis: The Guide to Treatment and Management.
+Each analysis included a description of the method, the proponents' rationale, a scientific evaluation, estimate of risks and/or costs, and the authors' conclusion.
+The methods were then classified according to plausibility, extent of study, risk, and cost.

 No cure is known, but a few methods are useful in shortening the duration of attacks, reducing their severity, or helping to deal with the symptoms.
 Methods that have a plausible rational but have not been sufficiently tested are considered "investigational."
 I am not listing the useful or investigational methods because I believe that advice about them should be obtained from a qualified neurologist who can thoroughly discuss them.
 Reliable information is also available from the National Multiple Sclerosis Society.